Balochistan Assembly Passes 96 Legislation In Five Year Tenure - UrduPoint

 Balochistan Assembly Passes 96 Legislation In Five Year Tenure

-Balochistan Assembly has passed 96 legislation on various important provincial issues in its five years tenure since the provincial government came into power in 2018

-QUETTA, (UrduPoint / Pakistan Point News - 8th Aug, 2023 ) :Balochistan Assembly has passed 96 legislation on various important provincial issues in its five years tenure since the provincial government came into power in 2018.
+QUETTA, (UrduPoint / Pakistan Point News - 9th Aug, 2023 ) :Balochistan Assembly has passed 96 pieces of legislation on various important provincial issues in its five years tenure since the provincial government came into power in 2018.

 The Assembly has passed important and efficient laws in the health sector including Balochistan Mental Health Act 2019, Balochistan Healthcare Commission Act.

-Highlighting the provincial Assembly progress, Minister Muhammad Khan Lehri said that the government had enforced many laws and worked hard to ensure the protection of the public interest.
+Highlighting the provincial Assembly's progress, Minister Muhammad Khan Lehri said that the government had enforced many laws and worked hard to ensure the protection of the public interest.

-Legislation was the Primary responsibility of the assembly and it has been continued to fulfill its responsibility as need arises, it added.
+The legislation was the Primary responsibility of the assembly and it has continued to fulfil its responsibility as the need arises, it added.

-He was of the view that it was our top priority to bring improvements in the health sector because of that Balochistan Health Policy 2018-2030 had passed unanimously.
+He was of the view that it was our top priority to bring improvements in the health sector because Balochistan Health Policy 2018-2030 had passed unanimously.

 He said during the legislative process, The Balochistan Infrastructure Development CESS Act, The Balochistan Civil Court (Amendment) Act, The Balochistan Housing and Town Planning Act, The Balochistan Charities (Registration, Regulation and Facilitation) Act were passed while the government managed to establish Regional Quality Control board under the supervision of commissioners and health director general respectively.